 Client-Centered Approach Focused on Protecting Your Future

-A manslaughter charge in Lincoln County, MO may be serious, but it’s not a foregone conclusion.
-There are multiple ways to push back, challenge the prosecution, and in some cases get the charges reduced or dismissed altogether.
+A manslaughter charge in Lincoln County, MO is serious, but it is far from automatic.
+There are multiple ways a strong defense attorney can challenge the case, weaken the prosecution’s argument, and in some situations, get charges reduced or dismissed entirely.

-- No Proof of Intent: If prosecutors can’t prove the required mindset, their Lincoln County, MO case may fall apart.
+- Failure to Establish Intent: If prosecutors can’t prove the required mindset, their Lincoln County, MO case may fall apart.

 - Absence of Criminal Negligence: A simple mistake or accident isn’t enough for certain charges.
 The prosecution must prove a higher level of fault.